 One of the best things you can do as a solo female traveler in Europe is always research your accommodation in advance.
 Preferably, you want to read reviews to see if your hotel/hostel/apartment is located in (or at least close to) the city center.
 Time is precious.
 You don’t want to waste hours fighting rush hour traffic, for example.
 Furthermore, you also want to make sure the neighborhood is safe for a woman traveling alone.
 It sucks that we need to consider safety, but it’s the world we live in.
 Think about the neighborhood if you need to return at night.
 Some places might have great ratings, but the location could still leave something to be desired.
 Avoid anywhere you’d feel uncomfortable.

 Ladies, use packing cubes to maximize your luggage space.

-One of your most crucial tasks is creating an amazing itinerary that focuses on a region.
+One of your most crucial tasks is creating an amazing itinerary that focuses on a region of Europe.

 It’s tempting to try and visit every country on your trip.
 However, you’ll just stare at train seats if you’re crossing borders four times a week.
 Select one area.
 You’ll have a deeper appreciation for the history, culture, and people if you take. your. freakin’. time.
 No rushing.
 This post can help you create the perfect European itinerary for your trip.
 You may also want to use a solid guidebook like Lonely Planet’s Europe on a Shoestring.

-4. Combine big cities and smaller towns for maximum appreciation.
+Combine big cities and smaller towns for maximum appreciation.
 Only cities or only towns is a recipe for “yawnsville.”

 Something super important to keep in mind is to visit small towns in conjunction with big cities.
 For example, we all want to see Prague.
 Prague is awesome.
 But don’t forget to venture to Cesky Krumlov or Karlovy Vary to see another side of the country.
 Europe has many cool small towns for solo travelers.
 It’d be tragic to miss them.
 Plus you’ll experience some killer nature too if you venture outside the city limits.